 Plenty Of Players

 Others in the space including Google parent Alphabet Inc. (NASDAQ:GOOGC) are moving quickly to develop this new technology.
 Vehicle makers like Ford Motor Co.
 (NYSE:FC), General Motors Co.
-(NYSE:GMF) and Tesla Inc. (NASDAQ:TSLAD) are also partnering with a number of startups, including many in Israel, buying stakes or building R&D centers.
+(NYSE:GMA) and Tesla Inc. (NASDAQ:TSLAC) are also partnering with a number of startups, including many in Israel, buying stakes or building R&D centers.

 Related: AUTOMAKERS MORPHING INTO RIDESHARERS